-There has been much attention recently on how to assess a young person’s risk of child sexual exploitation (CSE).
+There has been much attention recently on how to assess a young person’s risk of child sexual exploitation.

-Risk assessment is typically associated with assessing perpetrators’ risk of offending, but an increasing number of tools and checklists have been developed with the aim of identifying young people who might be at risk of harm from CSE.
+Risk assessment is typically associated with assessing perpetrators’ risk of offending, but an increasing number of tools and checklists have been developed with the aim of identifying young people who might be at risk of harm from child sexual exploitation.

 The Centre’s presentation drew on our recently released research report on risk tools, undertaken with Coventry University.
 Our report built on Coventry’s previous paper-based review of tools with the Early Intervention Foundation, looking further at how professionals used these tools and checklists and what they felt about their use.

-What was evident from our research, and was borne out in contacts with the hundreds of practitioners who attended the forums, was that the growth and use of CSE risk tools and checklists has raised real challenges.
+What was evident from our research, and was borne out in contacts with the hundreds of practitioners who attended the forums, was that the growth and use of child sexual exploitation risk tools and checklists has raised real challenges.